Simultaneous Drawing of Planar Graphs with Right-Angle Crossings and Few Bends: Introduction

-We suggest a new approach that overcomes the aforementioned problems.
+In this paper, we suggest a new approach that overcomes the aforementioned problems.
 We insist that crossings occur at right angles, thereby ``taming'' them.
-We do this while drawing on a grid of size $O(n) \times O(n)$ for $n$-vertex graphs, and we can still draw any pair of planar graphs simultaneously.
-We do not consider the problem of fixed edges.
-In a way, our results give a measure for the geometric complexity of simultaneous embeddability for various pairs of graph classes, some of which can be combined more easily (that is, with fewer bends) and some not as easily (needing more bends).
+We do this while drawing all vertices and all bends on an integer grid of size $O(n) \times O(n)$ for any pair of planar $n$-vertex graphs.
+In a way, our results give a measure for the geometric complexity of simultaneous embeddability for various combinations of graph classes, some of which can be combined more easily (that is, with fewer bends) and some not as easily (that is, with more bends).

-Brightwell and Scheinermann~\cite{BS93} proved that the problem of simultaneously drawing a (primal) embedded graph and its dual always admits a solution if the input graph is a triconnected planar graph.
-Erten and Kobourov~\cite{EK05b} presented an $O(n)$-time algorithm that computes simultaneous drawings of a triconnected planar graph and its dual on an $O(n^2)$ integer grid, where $n$ is the total number of vertices in the graph and its dual.
-However, these drawings can have non-right angle crossings.

-More formally, in this paper we study the \emph{RAC simultaneous drawing problem} (\emph{\racsim drawing problem}).
-Let~$G_1=(V,E_1)$ and~$G_2=(V,E_2)$ be two planar graphs on the same vertex set.
-We say that~$G_1$ and~$G_2$ admit a \racsim drawing if we can place the vertices on the plane such that (i) each edge is drawn as a polyline, (ii) each graph is drawn planar, (iii) there are no edge overlaps and (iv) crossings between edges in~$E_1$ and~$E_2$ occur at right angles.
+Let~$G_1=(V,E_1)$ and~$G_2=(V,E_2)$ be two planar graphs defined on the same vertex set and let $n=|V|$.
+We say that~$G_1$ and~$G_2$ admit a \emph{RAC simultaneous drawing} (or, \emph{\racsim drawing} for short) if we can place the vertices on the plane such that: \begin{enumerate}[(i)] \item each edge is drawn as a polyline, \item both graphs are drawn planar, \item non-common edges are either disjoint or cross each other (one or several times) at right angles, and \item common edges may be represented by the same polyline. \end{enumerate}